 When anyone thinks of Halloween, the first food that comes to mind is probably candy.
-Children and adults alike look forward to dressing up in costumes, going door to door or to parties, and filling their “trick or treat” bags with lots of yummy candy.
-There is candy corn, lollipops and of course, chocolate, but what about people (like me) who prefer savory to sweet food?
+Children and adults alike look forward to dressing up in costumes, going door to door, or having parties, and filling their “trick or treat” bags with lots of yummy candy.
+There is candy corn, lollipops, and of course, chocolate, but what about people (like me) who prefer savory to sweet food?
 I would trade a whole bag of candy for one indulgent, savory dish.
-Even if you do love sweets, it is also fun to put a Halloween spin on other dishes such as appetizers, sandwiches and entrees.
+Even if you do love sweets, it is also fun to put a Halloween spin on other dishes, such as appetizers, sandwiches, and entrees.
 Here are some ideas and recipes for spookalicious, savory Halloween dishes that will delight all the boys and ghouls.

 1. Put a Scary Spin on Recipes

 To make savory Halloween dishes, all you have to do is use your imagination to take foods you already cook and give them a spooky look.
 Here are some ideas featuring some awesome One Green Planet recipes.

 - Get into a creepy state of mind and think of body parts with BBQ Balsamic Seitan and Tempeh Ribs served with extra bloody-looking barbeque sauce.

 - Make Mashed Potatoes and Celery Root, put them into a pastry bag, and squeeze them out in spirals similar to soft-serve ice cream to make savory ghosts that can sit atop a bloody-looking bowl of chili.

 - Use cookie cutters to turn Vegan Tofu Scallops or Crispy Tofu Nuggets into pumpkins, black cats, and witches.

 - Shape the dough of this Puttanesca Panzarotti into triangles to make mini-calzones that look like witches’ hats.